JudeWells/RocheHackathon2024/README.md

 git clone git@github.com:JudeWells/RocheHackathon2024.git
 cd RocheHackathon2024
 ```
+Move the downloaded datasets to the data folder in the project directory.
-Directory structure should look like this:
+Directory structure should look something like this:
 ```
 └ RochHackathon2024
     ├── README.md